ish/restish/docs-build/resources.rst

 1) Templating
     - using explicitly
     - using the templating.page decorator
-    - adding your own environment variables
+    - adding your own global templating variables

 2) handling GET and POST